bbum/Makeables/glowforge/Material Notes.md

 Thing | Engrave | Notes
 ----- | ------- | -----
 Silver Apple Trackpad | 800 / 95 | Any slower or more power risks cracking/crazing glass surface.
 iPad / Macbook / iPhone (anodized aluminum | 1000 / 80 - Full | Does not take contrast well, but shows excellent detail.

+## Process Notes

+**Score:** Generally, the maximum # on score is below the threshold that will penetrate the material in the worst case scenario.
+On the Glowforge, very tightly space paths may need to have the power reduced.  *Paths with sharp corners are the most problematic for burn thru as the Glowforge does not (yet seemingly to) attenuate the power as it decelerates and accelerates throught the corner.*

 ## Material Notes